RSC New England Nursing Staff

 LaSalle College Newton, MA

-“I have worked in the field of infertility for over 15 years, the last 8 at RSC.
+“I have worked in the field of infertility for over 15 years, the last 8 at Boston IVF.
 Although I have seen many medical changes throughout my career, the personal experience remains the same.
 Helping patients through the emotional ups and downs, whether it’s good news or bad, is the most important part of my job.”

 Melissa Culverwell, RN, BSN